oothomas/SSC-MorphVQ/README.md

 ### Install required packages

 Install the necessary Python packages using `pip`.
 It's recommended to create a virtual environment before installation to avoid conflicts with existing packages.
+Note that in some platforms you may have to replace `python` with `python3`, or set an alias.

 ```bash
 # Optional: Create a virtual environment